 Nicole Bradley

 Dr. Nicole Bradley is an Ohio Licensed Professional Clinical Counselor with a supervisory designation.
 She has eight years of clinical experience, including work at community mental health agencies, college counseling centers, a tobacco cessation program, and an employee assistance program.
 Dr. Bradley is a member of the American Counseling Association, the Ohio Counseling Association, and the Association for Counselor Education and Supervision.
-Her research interests include counselor self-care and wellness, creativity in counseling and teaching, and supervision.
-Dr. Bradley has been a contributing faculty member in Walden’s MS in Clinical Mental Health Counseling program since 2014.
+Her research interests include counselor self-care and wellness, creativity in counseling and teaching, relational cultural theory, and supervision.
+Dr. Bradley started as a contributing faculty member in Walden’s MS in Clinical Mental Health Counseling program in 2014 and moved into a core faculty role in 2020.

 Courses Taught